Strong Tradition of Vision & Mission

 Nathan Beyer, Vice President, Finance & Support Services

 Nathan Beyer is responsible for finance, information technology and property management services for Lutheran Social Services of South Dakota.
 He came to LSS in October 2012 as Director of Accounting, transitioning to Vice President of Finance and Support Services in 2015.
 Prior to joining LSS, Nathan worked in public accounting in Worthington, Minn.
 Nathan grew up in Flandreau.
 He graduated from South Dakota State University with a degree in Business Economics.

-As Vice-President of Community Services, Rebecca Kiesow-Knudsen provides leadership and oversees counseling services, Center for Financial Resources, Center for New Americans, childcare & education services, mentoring services and disaster response services.
-Rebecca earned a bachelor’s degree in political science from Gustavus Adolphus College in St. Peter, Minnesota.
-She also earned a master’s in public administration with an emphasis in nonprofit administration from the University of South Dakota.
+As Vice President, Community Services, Rebecca Kiesow-Knudsen is responsible for strategy development, financial management, performance and quality improvement, regulatory compliance, and personnel management for community-based services statewide.
+This includes Behavioral Health Services, the Center for Financial Resources, the Center for New Americans, Childcare & Education Services, Re-entry Services, Mentoring Services and Disaster Response Services.
+Rebecca holds a bachelor’s degree in political science from Gustavus Adolphus College in St. Peter, Minnesota and a Master’s in Public Administration with an emphasis in nonprofit administration from the University of South Dakota.
 She began her career with Lutheran Social Services of South Dakota in 2001 as the director of the school-based mentoring program.
-In 2004, Rebecca began providing leadership to the agency’s quality improvement program and overseeing its accreditation through the Council on Accreditation.
-Rebecca is originally from South Dakota, growing up in Sioux Falls and graduating from Lincoln High School.
+She held a variety of leadership positions before assuming her current role in 2011.
+Rebecca is originally from South Dakota.
+She grew up in Sioux Falls and graduated from Lincoln High School.